-The delete node() function returns no value but it has a pointer to a pointer parameter.
-It is necessary because the function can change the value stored in the root pointer or the pointer fields of the BST nodes.
+The delete_node() function returns no value but it has a pointer to a pointer parameter.
+It allows the function to change the value stored in the root pointer or the pointer fields of the BST nodes.
 By the second parameter is passed the key that identifies the node for removal.
 In the while loop (3rd to 8th line) the tree is traversed in order to locate the node.
-The find node() function cannot be applied for this task because not only the address of the node is required but also the address of the variable or field that stores the address is needed.
-This is enabled by a pointer to a pointer.
-Inside the while loop it is also checked if the root expression doesn't evaluate to NULL (3rd line).
-The loop can terminate when the searched node is found or when there are no BST nodes left to traverse.
+The find_node() function cannot be applied for this task because not only the address of the node is required but also the address of the variable or field that stores the address.
+This is enabled by the pointer to a pointer.
+Inside the while loop it is verified if the root expression doesn't evaluate to NULL (3rd line).
+The loop can stop when the node that is looked for is found or when there are no BST nodes left to traverse.
 The latter also happens when the function is invoked for an empty BST.
-The next activities depend on whether the root expression points to an existing BST node or not.
+The next steps depend on whether the root expression points to an existing BST node or not.
 This is tested in the 9th line of the function.

 If the expression root evaluates to NULL it means that there is no node that should be removed.
 Otherwise the function assigns the address of the node pointed by root to a local pointer called node (10th line) and then it checks if its left child doesn't exist.
-If so, then there is a node to be removed with at most one child the right child may exist.
-The address of the child is assigned to the variable pointed by the root parameter.
+If so, then there is a node to be removed with at most one child - the right child still may exist.
+The address of that child is assigned to the variable pointed by the root parameter.
 The variable can be a root pointer or a pointer field of the parent of the removed node.
 The assignment protect the right child, possibly along with a whole subtree associated with it, from being unlinked from the BST.
-If the right child doesn't exist then the right_child pointer field stores the NULL value that should be assigned to the variable pointed by root parameter.
+If the right child doesn't exist then the right_child pointer by root parameter.
 Hence, the statement in the 12th line is correct even in this case.

 If the left child exists then the function checks if the right child of the removed node doesn't exists.
-If so it proceeds similarly as when the left child doesn't exist, but this time it is certain that the other child exists (the left child field stores a value different than NULL) and its address should be assigned to the variable pointed by the root parameter (14th line).
-Otherwise the left child would be unlinked from the BST.
+If so, it acts similarly as when the left child doesn't exist, but this time it is certain that the other child exists (the left_child field stores a value different than NULL) and its address should be assigned to the variable pointed by the root parameter (14th line).
+Otherwise, the left child would be unlinked from the BST.
 If both children of the node exists (16th line) then the function calls the isolate_predecessor() function that finds the predecessor of the node, unlinks it from the tree and returns its address, which is then assigned to the node pointer.
 Next, the delete_node() function copies the data from the predecessor to the node that was originally to be removed (17th and 18th lines).
-Before the function terminates it deallocates the memory allocated to the node pointed by the node pointer.
+Before the function exits it deallocates the memory allocated to the node pointed by the node pointer.
 In both previously described cases, the address of the node that should be removed is also assigned to the variable (10th line), so in all three cases the correct node is deleted.

-The next slide contains an animation that shows the operation of removing from the BST a node that has two ancestors (it is also a root of that tree).
+In the next slide is an animation that shows the operation of removing a node with two descendants (it is also the root of the BST).